PeterStoytchev/ndi-compressor/README.md

 I will keep the master branch stable, and will push anything new to dev (as is customary).

 # How to compile and install.
-1. Clone the repo.
+1. Install premake5, if you don't have it installed already.
-2. Open in Visual Studio (developed on VS2019, it will probably work on older versions, as long as C++17 is supported)
+2. Clone the repo.
-3. Set the configuration to Debug or Release, depending on what you want, and arch to x64. x64 is what the included libs are compiled for.
-If you want x86, recompile the libs yourself, replace them and set the config to x86.
+3. Run "premake5 vs2019" to generate VS2019 project files.
+If you want to build with something else, refer to the premake docs for that. (developed on VS2019, it will probably work on older versions, as long as C++17 is supported)
-4. Build the solution.
+4. Build it.
+(Note: If you want to build for anything else, aside from Windows x86_64, you will need to recompile the libraries and replace them in the vendor folder)
 5. Copy the config.yaml file next to the newly build .exe and change it as needed.
 6. From the redist directory, copy all the files next to the new .exe
 7. Run the compressor.